Pat Brittenden

-Background
+Education and broadcasting career

+Pat Brittenden was raised in Roman Catholic family.
 Educated in Auckland at Sacred Heart College and St Peter's College, Brittenden worked in current affairs and talkback for Newstalk ZB from 2004 until his resignation at the end of 2011.
 His stated reason for resigning was "to pursue some personal business opportunities".

-Brittenden has also worked for More FM Auckland, Coastline FM (now More FM Tauranga), Life FM, Newstalk ZB and New Zealand's Rhema.
+Brittenden has also worked for More FM Auckland, Coastline FM (now More FM Tauranga), Life FM, Newstalk ZB and Radio Rhema.
 He was for a time the weekend breakfast announcer at Classic Hits.

-Brittenden has been recognised both in New Zealand, and internationally for his broadcasting work including multiple wins at the 2014 New York Festival for World's Best Radio Programmes and in London with the Association for International Broadcasting (AIB) for his work on Newstalk BC, an hour of radio theatre re-imagining the classic Christmas story for a 21st-century audience as a talk radio station set in Jerusalem on the morning of the 'first Christmas'.
-Brittenden hosted the show and also co-wrote and co-directed it with Christian Broadcasting Association.
+Brittenden has been recognised both in New Zealand, and internationally for his broadcasting work including multiple wins at the 2014 New York Festival for World's Best Radio Programmes, in London with the Association for International Broadcasting (AIB) for his work on Newstalk BC, an hour of radio theatre re-imagining the classic Christmas story for a 21st-century audience as a talk radio station set in Jerusalem on the morning of the 'first Christmas'.
+Brittenden hosted the show and also co-wrote and co-directed it with the Christian Broadcasting Association.

 Podcasting

-In the lead up to New Zealand's 2011 general election Brittenden created a PodCast with comedian Jeremy Elwood called the Slightly Correct Political Show.
+In the lead up to the 2011 New Zealand general election Brittenden created a podcast with comedian Jeremy Elwood called the Slightly Correct Political Show.
 The show was broadcast on Facebook and featured a number of political figures.
 During this time Brittenden was employed by TVNZ's Breakfast programme providing election commentary.

-Brittenden currently hosts a variety of his own podcasts on his YouTube channel DOC Studios based in Dunedin.
-One of these podcasts includes Big Hairy News (BHN), a political podcast which mostly covers national and international current events.
+Brittenden relocated to Dunedin with his family.
+As of May 2025, Brittenden and Mike "Chewie" Bennett are the hosts of a daily news podcast called the Big Hairy Network (BHN).
+BHN is part of a progressive media network called DOC Studios, which was founded in 2020 as a podcast show covering national and international current events.